 Rankur offers a range of plans to help people monitor their social media presence and track where people are using their name.
 Some of Rankur’s best features include the users’ ability to monitor when their name appears in social media, press releases, and blog postings.
 Users can also receive alerts when someone posts an online review about them.

 ImageRaider scans the web, searching for your images.
 If it finds any, then it indexes them and lets you know if they are inaccurately sourced or used incorrectly.
 This is a very handy tool, particularly if your business is dependent on images.

 What if you need more than free tools can offer?

 If you decide that fixing your online reputation issue by yourself isn’t working or is too time consuming, you can always hire a reputation management firm to do it for you.
 There are numerous companies out there that offer a variety of services, but make sure you go with someone reputable.

 Start by reading our guide on how to choose an online reputation management company.
 It explains the qualities of quality ORM companies, as well as the red flags that you should look out for.

-Also take a look at our explainer What are Reputation Management Consultants?
+You should also take a look at our article What are Reputation Management Consultants?
 This explains the steps involved in a successful online reputation management campaign in more detail.

 Finally, give us a call here at ReputationDefender for a free consultation.
 One of our experts will be happy to discuss your situation with you and make recommendations on the best way forward.